sourcegraph/handbook/content/engineering/hiring/engineering-leadership.md

 Measure:

 - How does this person challenge and push engineers to grow in their careers?
-- How do they ensure that everyone is meeting expectations and what actions to they take when someone isn't meeting expectations?
+- How do they ensure that everyone is meeting expectations and what actions do they take when someone isn't meeting expectations?

 Questions: